wilr/grunt-shopify/README.md

 > Grunt plug-in for publishing Shopify theme assets

 This plug-in handles publishing file changes, uploading new files and removing deleted files from your local filesystem to a Shopify account in real time.

 Inspired by the useful [TextMate bundle](http://wiki.shopify.com/Shopify_Textmate_Bundle), this plug-in is designed to be IDE / Editor independent as well as work easily on image and other assets being added / removed.

-Note: Because this plug-in will update your current Shopify theme, it is recommended to be used in conjunction with a version control system (you are using version control right?)
+Note: Because this plug-in will update your current Shopify theme, it is recommended to be used in conjunction with a version control system (you are using version control right?) to ensure that you don't delete a file you shouldn't.

-Note: As you will be putting your API key and Password to your shopify site in a plain text file (Gruntfile.js) this is a reminder to *not publish* your gruntfile into production.
+Note: As you will be putting your API key and Password to your Shopify site in a plain text file (Gruntfile.js) this is a reminder to *not publish* your gruntfile into production.
+You should also use an environment property and update the grunt file to read from the current node ENV (Google it).

 ## Getting Started